kananinirav/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-9.md

       Correct answer: A
     </details>

-5. Which of the following can limit Amazon Storage Service (Amazon S3) bucket access to specific users?
+5. Which of the following can limit Amazon Simple Storage Service (Amazon S3) bucket access to specific users?
     - A. A public and private key-pair.
     - B. Amazon Inspector.
     - C. AWS Identity and Access Management (IAM) policies.